 Many companies turn to a professional to help establish a document retention and destruction policy that complies with all the laws.
 It’s also essential to have security over documents until they are actually shredded.
 On-site shredding is often preferred.

-PROSHRED® Milwaukee is a locally operated company offering complete and secure shredding services.
-PROSHRED® was the first to offer on-site shredding, and they are familiar with the needs of Milwaukee businesses.
-Call to schedule your on-site shredding service with the trained experts at PROSHRED® Milwaukee.
+Proshred® Milwaukee is a locally operated company offering complete and secure shredding services.
+Proshred® was the first to offer on-site shredding, and they are familiar with the needs of Milwaukee businesses.
+Call to schedule your on-site shredding service with the trained experts at Proshred® Milwaukee.